Moesif/moesif-browser-js/README.md

 });
 ```

-#### identifyCompany, (string, object) => null
+#### identifyCompany, (string, object, string) => null
-Like identifyUser.
-If you're a B2B company, you can track companies or accounts in addition to users.
-You can include company traits like company domain or plan information.
+Like `identifyUser`, but for tracking companies or accounts.
+Recommended for B2B companies.
+Optionally, you can add custom metadata as the second argument, and a company domain as the third argument.
+If set, company domain is used by Moesif to enrich your company data.

 ```javascript
 // When the company logs in and you have their companyId or accountId, call identifyCompany()